Chandler Water Quality at a Glance

 Latest Testing Results

-- Lead and Copper Monitoring: The most recent comprehensive testing in 2022 showed Chandler’s water system remains in full compliance with EPA regulations, with lead levels at 3.4 ppb (90th percentile) and copper at 0.11 ppm, both well below federal action limits.
+• Lead and Copper Monitoring: The most recent comprehensive testing confirmed Chandler’s water system remains in full compliance with EPA Lead and Copper Rule requirements, with lead levels at 3.4 ppb (90th percentile) and copper at 0.11 ppm — both well below federal action limits of 15 ppb for lead and 1.3 ppm for copper.
+The city’s corrosion control programme continues to protect older plumbing systems.

-- Testing Scope: Chandler performs over 36,500 water quality tests annually across all treatment facilities and distribution points, meeting all regulatory requirements to ensure the highest safety standards.
+• Testing Scope: Chandler performs over 36,500 water quality tests annually across all treatment facilities and distribution points, with daily specialists conducting up to 100 tests to ensure the highest safety standards and regulatory compliance.
+Results are published in the annual Consumer Confidence Report.

-- Compliance Status: All water quality parameters consistently meet or exceed federal and state drinking water standards, with the city maintaining an exemplary compliance record with EPA and Arizona Department of Environmental Quality regulations.
+• Compliance Status: All water quality parameters consistently meet or exceed federal and state drinking water standards, with the city maintaining an exemplary compliance record with EPA and Arizona Department of Environmental Quality (ADEQ) regulations through 2025–2026.

 Water Sources

-- Surface Water (67% of supply): Treated water from Salt and Verde Rivers (42% via Pecos Water Treatment Plant) and Colorado River water (25% via Santan Vista Water Treatment Plant), providing renewable water supplies from regional watersheds.
+• Surface Water (67% of supply): Treated water from Salt and Verde Rivers (42% via Pecos Water Treatment Plant) and Colorado River water (25% via the Santan Vista Water Treatment Plant, co-operated with neighbouring Gilbert), providing renewable supplies from regional watersheds and the Colorado River system.

-- Groundwater Wells (33% of supply): Over 30 active wells accessing deep aquifers beneath Chandler, primarily used during peak demand periods and as backup supply during surface water shortages or maintenance.
+• Groundwater Wells (33% of supply): Over 30 active wells accessing deep aquifers beneath Chandler, primarily used during peak demand and as backup supply during surface water shortages or maintenance.
+All groundwater is disinfected with chlorine before distribution.

-- Source Water Protection: Comprehensive watershed management and aquifer protection programs, including backflow prevention, stormwater pollution control, and collaboration with regional water agencies for long-term sustainability.
+• Source Water Protection: Comprehensive watershed management and aquifer protection programmes, including backflow prevention across thousands of devices citywide, stormwater pollution control (“Only Rain in the Storm Drain”), and collaboration with regional water agencies for long-term sustainability.

 Advanced Treatment Technology

-- Pecos Water Treatment Plant: State-of-the-art facility employing conventional treatment processes including coagulation, flocculation, sedimentation, filtration, and chlorine disinfection, with advanced monitoring for taste and odor control.
+• Pecos Water Treatment Plant: State-of-the-art facility employing conventional treatment including coagulation, flocculation, sedimentation, filtration, and chlorine disinfection, with advanced monitoring for taste and odour control and a research partnership with Arizona State University for canal monitoring.

-- Santan Vista Water Treatment Plant: Joint facility with Gilbert utilizing ballasted flocculation technology for rapid treatment (20-25 minutes), treating Colorado River water with enhanced filtration and disinfection processes.
+• Santan Vista Water Treatment Plant: Joint facility with Gilbert utilising ballasted flocculation technology for rapid treatment (20–25 minutes), treating Colorado River water with enhanced filtration and disinfection, with initial capacity of 24 MGD (12 MGD for Chandler, 12 MGD for Gilbert).

-- Groundwater Treatment: All groundwater sources receive chlorine disinfection before distribution, with corrosion control measures to prevent lead and copper leaching from plumbing systems.
+• Groundwater Treatment: All groundwater sources receive chlorine disinfection before distribution, with corrosion control measures to prevent lead and copper leaching from plumbing systems and regular monitoring of over 30 active wells.

-- Distribution System Excellence: Comprehensive asset management program maintaining over 1,000 miles of water mains, with systematic replacement and modernization prioritized by condition assessment and performance metrics.
+• Distribution System: Comprehensive asset management maintaining over 1,000 miles of water mains, with systematic replacement prioritised by condition assessment across the 240-square-mile service area.
+Check our live boil water tracker for any active notices affecting the Phoenix metro region.

-- Smart Water Management: Advanced SCADA systems providing real-time monitoring and control of water quality, pressure management, and system efficiency throughout the 240-square-mile service area.
+• Smart Water Management: Advanced SCADA systems providing real-time monitoring and control of water quality, pressure management, and system efficiency throughout the distribution network, with the capability to blend sources as needed.

 Customer Protection Initiatives

-Chandler Water provides comprehensive customer service through various programs, including water quality testing support, conservation assistance, and transparent communication via annual Consumer Confidence Reports.
-The city’s accredited Public Works and Utilities Department maintains some of the lowest water rates among major Valley cities while delivering exceptional service quality.
-Educational programs help residents understand water conservation, source protection, and the value of Arizona’s precious water resources.
-Chandler’s proactive approach to drought planning, PFAS monitoring, and infrastructure investment demonstrates its commitment to providing safe, reliable drinking water while preparing for future challenges including climate change, population growth, and evolving water quality regulations.
+Chandler Water provides comprehensive customer service through programmes including water quality testing support, conservation assistance, and transparent communication via annual Consumer Confidence Reports.
+The city’s accredited Public Works and Utilities Department maintains competitive water rates among major Valley cities while delivering strong service quality.
+Educational programmes help residents understand water conservation, source protection, and the value of Arizona’s water resources.
+Chandler’s proactive approach to drought planning, PFAS monitoring, and infrastructure investment demonstrates its commitment to safe, reliable drinking water.
+For residents wanting extra peace of mind, our water filter recommendations guide covers the best options for Arizona’s hard water conditions.

 Recommendations for Chandler Residents